tigerabrodi/all-my-notes/PROJECT_IDEAS_TYPESCRIPT.md

-- replicate the tweet UI.

-- small photo editing tool

-- Ecommerce app with commercejs

-- Landing page with my top 3 naruto characters and their lessons
+- Landing page with my top 3 naruto characters and their lessons.

+- Implement the youtube home screen, hovering over the videos should allow you to see the videos.

-- a site with my top 10 naruto sound tracks
+- A site with my top 10 naruto soundtracks, this can be done by copying the spotify UI.
+We should also make sure it is responsive for mobile.

+---

+---

+---

+---

+- Todo app using liveblocks and solid.js

+- Learn html5 canvas and play around with something small.

-- mini miro/excalidraw thing with liveblocks and solid.js
+- Mini miro/excalidraw thing with liveblocks, solid.js and canvas

-- replicate something like youtube home screen, hover over thumbnails and video should play.
+---

+---

+---

+---

+- Build a full and real Netflix clone, starting with 5 movies.
+For each movie you will also have to download a trailer to preview when hovering over them.
+Use Solid.js and Vanilla CSS here.

+---

+---

+---

+---

 - build new portfolio with custom blog, solid.js + astro

+---

+---

+---

+---

+GOAL: Get here before October ends!

+- Build a chat app using Solid.js and Firebase, users should be able to authenticate, create rooms, etc.

 - A keyboard typing game for toddlers with solid.js.

-- replicate netflix video player for a movie, naruto the last download mp4 and build the UI.
+---

+---

+---

+---

+- Build an Inkdrop clone using Remix, Tailwind, Prisma, Planetscale.

-- A mouse-clicking game.
+- A mouse-clicking game with Remix and Liveblocks, fullstack with authentication.